Integrated into the GeoStudio Suite

 Fast, Parallel Solving of Slip Surfaces and Analyses

-SLOPE/W uses parallel processing to analyze each slip surface independently, allowing for faster solutions on multi-core processors.
+SLOPE/W and SLOPE3D use parallel processing to analyze each slip surface independently, allowing for faster solutions on multi-core processors.
 Multiple analyses are also analyzed in parallel.
 You can monitor the solution progress in the Solver Manager window.

 Results for any Slip Surface